NWChemEx/PluginPlay/dox/workflow.md

 The current page describes the flow of the SDE as seen by a typical user.
 It assumes familiarity with the topics covered in the [Overview](dox/overview.md) section.
-The workflow it self is summarized by the following diagram and the remainder of the page explains the diagram in more detail.
+The workflow itself is summarized by the following diagram and the remainder of the page explains the diagram in more detail.

 ![](uml/ProgramFlow.png)